janewu77/ela-extension/readme.md

 - Configure custom buttons
   ![how to setting - 1](/doc/images/0.3/en/setting2.png)

 ## How to Use

 1. Open the side panel, turn on the switch at the top right corner.
 2. Select the text paragraph you want to process.
 The text will appear in the side panel.
 3. Click the [Play] button below the text to start reading aloud.
-4. CUse the [Translate to Chinese] and [Look up words] buttons to access these specific functions.
+4. Use the [Translate to Chinese] and [Look up words] buttons to access these specific functions.

 - demo
   ![func](/doc/images/0.3/en/func1.png)

 #### Description of button functions

 ![button functions](/doc/images/0.3/en/sidepanel.png)

 - On/OFF: on, the content selected on the webpage will appear in the side panel.
 - Setting: Parameter settings.
 You can specify the AI model for sound and language in the settings.